 Help with Enrolling

-What is the difference between admission into the course and enrolling into subjects?
+What is the difference between applying for a course and enrolling into subjects?

-Admission into a course means you are asking to be accepted into a course.
+Applying for a course means you are asking to be accepted into a course.
 Each qualification level is a new course.
-Completing step one of the enrolment process does not guarantee you a place in the course you have chosen; you have only completed step one.
+Completing step one of the process does not guarantee you a place in the course you have chosen.
 Your place is guaranteed when you enrol into subjects.

 Enrolling into subjects means that you are committing yourself to study by selecting your classes and you will need to pay the associated fees.

-An enrolment type is a trigger which determines available courses and correct fees.
+An application type is a trigger which determines available courses and correct fees.
 The fees are calculated and determined by the subjects you choose.

-When you enrol online you will be asked to select an enrolment type.
-Enrolment types are displayed on the course webpage under the ENTRY/ENROL tab.
+When you apply online you will be asked to select an application type.
+Application types are displayed on the course webpage under the ENTRY/ENROL tab.

-NOTE: Where course are offered with both enrolment types STANDARD and APPRENTICE/TRAINEE, you should only use APPRENTICE/TRAINEE if you are registered with the Australian Apprenticeships Centre and are employed in the industry.
+NOTE: Where course are offered with both application types STANDARD and APPRENTICE/TRAINEE, you should only use APPRENTICE/TRAINEE if you are registered with the Australian Apprenticeships Centre and are employed in the industry.

 |STANDARD||Applicants are automatically accepted into the course and only need to enrol into subjects.|